-Dr. Amr Talaat Minister of Communications and Information Technology inaugurates Huawei’s new Cairo office
+Dr. Amr Talaat Minister of Communications and Information Technology inaugurates Huawei’s New Cairo office

 His Excellency Liao Liqiang, the Chinese Ambassador to Egypt, stated, "The inauguration of Huawei's new office in Cairo strengthens the strong connections between China and Egypt, showcasing both countries' unwavering commitment to mutual growth and productive collaboration.
 For over 24 years, Huawei has played a pivotal role in Egypt's digital transformation, significantly shaping the future of information and communications technology in the country.
 This expansion not only reinforces Huawei's vision for technological innovation but also paves the way for a promising future.
 Together, we are committed to creating new economic opportunities and enhancing the quality of life for our citizens."

 For his part, Eng.
-Ahmed El Zaher, CEO of ITIDA, said: “We are delighted with Huawei’s expansion in Egypt, which reflects the company’s commitment to leveraging the competitive advantages of the ICT sector and affirms the global companies’ confidence in Egyptian engineering talent.
+Ahmed El Zaher, CEO of Egypt's Information Technology Industry Development Agency (ITIDA), said: “We are delighted with Huawei’s expansion in Egypt, which reflects the company’s commitment to leveraging the competitive advantages of the ICT sector and affirms the global companies’ confidence in Egyptian engineering talent.
 Our ongoing and fruitful collaboration with Huawei enhances our efforts in developing human capital, providing exceptional job opportunities for Egyptian youth, and enabling them to gain world-class expertise through projects executed for various international clients.”

 “We are working with Huawei to establish the Huawei Development Center in Egypt, which will contribute to developing innovative solutions, and upskilling developers on latest technologies.
 This collaboration reflects our shared vision to enhance Egypt’s position as a leading hub for technology innovation and global services delivery.”; ITIDA CEO added.